Los Angeles REAP Program — What Property Owners Need to Know | Derrick Ruiz

 Consider Selling the Property

 Every situation is different.
-The condition of your property, the number of units, the nature of the violations, and your financial position all shape which options are realistic.
-Taking the time to understand your specific circumstances β€” before making major decisions β€” is generally worth the effort.
+The condition of the property, the number of units, the nature of the violations, and your financial position all play a role in determining the best path forward.
+Taking the time to understand your options before making major decisions can make a significant difference.

-πŸ‘‰ Discuss Your Situation
+👉 Discuss Your Situation

 The Financial Impact of REAP